Sprinting is the baddest conditioning exercise in the land. But without a proper warm-up it could end badly for you.

 • PVC pipe rolling

 Before you begin to sprint you need to perform these moves.
-The video below (OLD but true) below will show you exactly how to do that.
+The videos below will show you exactly how to do that.

 2) Do A Few Reps Of Sub-Maximal Speed Sprints

-After you have gotten your body warmed up with the sprint specific exercises, you are almost ready to get into the sprint workout.
+After you have gotten your body warmed up with the exercises specific to sprinting, you are almost ready to get into the workout.

 The point of these sprints is not to set a world record.